 Recent Journal Articles on Health Economics

-Testimony presented before the Senate Special Committee on Aging on April 24, 2013.
+Document submitted on July 12, 2013 as an addendum to testimony presented before the Senate Special Committee on Aging on April 24, 2013.